sschleus/Active_Learning/README.md

    data/init_datasets/spw_osm_training_set.parquet

   ## Code execution
-  All the execution is in the jupyter notebook userboard.ipynb For any problem, please contact shan.schleusner@ulb.be
+  All the execution is in the jupyter notebook userboard.ipynb.
+  For any problem, please contact shan.schleusner@ulb.be